Guide to Labrador Retrievers

 Exercise

 Labradors are very sociable and do not do well when left alone for extended periods of time.
 Within your family dynamic it is important to consider if someone will be at home during the day to keep your Lab company.
-They can get anxious and destructive if left alone for too long.
-Some Labs are more needy than others so you will have to get to know yours to see how much attention they require on a day to day basis.
+They can get anxious if left alone for too long.
+Some Labs are more needy than others, so you will have to get to know yours to see how much attention they require on a day to day basis.

 Puppy training